learn-co-students/module-one-final-project-guidelines-yale-web-yss-052719/README.md

 ## Contributors Guide
+Not applicable.

 ## Licensing
-  Park'R can be used by the conditions written below:
-  **Resource:** [MIT License](https://opensource.org/licenses/MIT)
+  Park'R can be used by the conditions by **Resource:** [MIT License](https://opensource.org/licenses/MIT)